Frequently Asked Questions

 A. Most modern cars are able to Tow, to find out about your vehicles Towing capacity, information can usually be found in the vehicles hand book, or talk to the main Dealer.

-Q. How do I know what Towbar and wiring to select?
+Q. How do I know what Towbar and Electrics to select?

-A. Most people choose a Towbar and wiring based on price, if so, a Fixed Bar is cheaper than a Detachable one.
-When it comes to the wiring however, there are a few things to consider.
-1st, what plug is on your Trailer, Caravan or Bike-Rack.
-You would be wise to match the existing plug.
-2nd, would you prefer to have the manufacturers vehicle specific wiring kit VSK, or the aftermarket Bypass Kit installed.
+A. Most people choose a Towbar and Electrics based on price, if so, a Fixed Towbar is cheaper than a Detachable Towbar.
+When it comes to the Towbar electrics systems however, there are a few things to consider.
+1st, what plug do you have on your Trailer, Caravan or Bike-Rack, you would be wise to match the existing plug.
+2nd, would you prefer to have the manufacturers electrics (vehicle specific wiring kit VSK), or the aftermarket (Bypass Kit) installed.
 There are pros and cons to consider with either option.
-The Bypass wiring kit is a cheaper system to install, but the VSK may better support your vehicles technology but at a higher cost.
+The Bypass wiring electrics kit is a cheaper system to install, but the VSK electrics may better support your vehicles technology but at a higher cost.

 Q. I have a small car that’s not rated for towing, can I still fit a Towbar to transport my Bikes?